gabepereira/create-navigation/README.md

 ## Getting started

----

 **create-navigation** is a basic yet amazing component to make routing an easy task.
-First of all, install it using npm or yarn:
+First of all, install it into your project using npm or yarn:

 ```ssh
 npm install create-navigation --save